diegoandresmazo/SearchApp/README.md

  1. Networking: Responsible for making the connection with the API.
  2. Model: The Data folder contains the Entities Models.
- 3. Presentation: Composed by the Views of the application created in SwiftUI.
+ 3. Presentation: Composed by the Views of the application created in UIKit.
  4. Presenters: In charge of having the logic and the connection between the View and the Model.
  5. Mocks: Models and Views Using to Unit tests.